Relative stability conditions on Fukaya categories of surfaces: Cutting and gluing relative stability conditions

 \subsubsection{The central charge}

 Applying the functor $K_0$ to the pushout above gives us a diagram of $\ZZ$-modules

-\begin{lemma} This is a pushout of $\ZZ$-modules. \end{lemma} \begin{proof} A priori this need not be a pushout, since $K_0$ does not necessarily commute with colimits.
+\begin{lemma} This is a pushout of $\ZZ$-modules. \end{lemma} \begin{proof} A diagram of this type (that is, coming from the cosheaf property of the Fukaya category) need not be \emph{a priori} a pushout, since $K_0$ does not necessarily commute with colimits.
 However note that in this case we have an explicit description of the $K_0$ groups in terms of $H^1$ groups because of Theorem \ref{thm:K0}, and the result follows from the fact that we are gluing along a single chain.

 More explicitly, note that $K_0(\cF(S))$ for some marked surface $S$ is generated by the arcs in an arc system modulo relations coming from polygons.
 Completing $\cA_\gamma$ to a full arc system $\cA_L \sqcup \cA_\gamma \sqcup \cA_R$ we see that since there are no polygons crossing between the two sides of the chain, so the set of relations on $K_0(\cF(\Sigma))$ is the union of the sets of relations defining $K_0(\cF_L)$ and $K_0(\cF_R)$; this implies the statement above. \end{proof}